 INDIANA UNIVERSITY STUDY INFORMATION SHEET FOR

-A Study on Online Communication Practices Sanchari Das, Braxton Larson, Sameer Patil
+A Study on Online Communication Practices Sanchari Das, Sameer Patil

 You are invited to participate in a research study on online communication practices.
 You were selected based on your answers to an online questionnaire.
 Please read this form and ask any questions you may have before agreeing participate in the study.

-The study is being conducted by Sanchari Das (First Year Ph.D. student), Braxton Larson (Master’s student) and Prof. Sameer Patil (Assistant Professor) from the School of Informatics and Computing at Indiana University, Bloomington.
+The study is being conducted by Sanchari Das (Ph.D. student) and Prof. Sameer Patil (Assistant Professor) from the School of Informatics and Computing at Indiana University, Bloomington.

 STUDY PURPOSE